cyfdecyf/GoEmu/dis-x86/x86-insn.md

 =========

 The 7 volumes Intel Manual.
 I'm using the version released in Dec.
 2011.
+For simplicity, I will call them Vol 1, Vol 2A, 2B etc.

 Other onlines resources maybe easy to get started.